stealthman22/100-days-of-code/r3-log.md

 ### DAY 86 (8th march 2020)

 Few code cleanups, read more on how to implement lazy loading, found another solution which claims to be the easiest, and most performant: it's called lazy sizes, will have to compare to find a solution that would be most intuitive.

+### DAY 87 - 89 (9th - 11th)

+Been a long one virtually working on the same thing (lazy-loading), finally implemented it but I am not at all impressed by both libraries I have used.
+But it is obvious the problem my site faces is too much simultaneous network requests.
+I now need a solution that will bundle all the image chunks web pack emits in one. that way I can get all my SVG's without unnecessary network overhead, that or I would have to learn CSS sprites.